The Inversion of Love: What is Lawlessness?

 Common Christian Beliefs That Misrepresent the Gospel

-Overemphasis on guilt, shame, and ritualized confession, sometimes at the expense of understanding God’s grace and love. - The Trinity (misunderstood)
+• Repent of Sins (as a condition) Overemphasis on guilt, shame, and ritualized confession, sometimes at the expense of understanding God’s completed grace and love.

 All of this shows how “Christianity,” as commonly practiced, can become an instrument of the anti-Christ.
 It represents the wide gate many walk through, a gate that leads to destruction.

-If you desire to know the truth of the evangel, understand this.
-Jesus Christ saved all humanity nearly two thousand years ago on the cross.
-This salvation is already accomplished and is especially enjoyed and understood by those who believe, which is why it is to be taught.
+If you desire to know the truth of the evangel, understand this: The war is over.
+Jesus Christ saved all humanity nearly two thousand years ago at the cross.
+This is not a project in progress; it is an accomplishment to be believed.

 “(For this are we toiling and being reproached), that we rely on the living God, Who is the Saviour of all mankind, especially of believers.
 These things be charging and teaching.”